Chicago Sky: Rebuilding and roster and coaching changes (2023–present)

 In October 2023, the Sky named Teresa Weatherspoon as the new head coach and Jeff Pagliocca as the new general manager.
 In another turbulent offseason, starters Courtney Williams and Smith left the team in free agency, and Copper was traded to the Mercury.
 Through various trades, the Sky eventually acquired the third and seventh pick in the 2024 WNBA draft, selecting Kamilla Cardoso and Angel Reese.
 The Sky had a solid start to the 2024 season and went into the Olympic break in eighth place with a 10–14 record.
 During the break, Mabrey was traded to the Sun.
 The Sky ultimately finished 10th with a 13–27 record and failed to make the playoffs.
 After the season, Weatherspoon was fired.

 In November 2024, Tyler Marsh was named the new head coach.
 In the offseason, Vandersloot returned to the team as a free agent, and the Sky traded their third overall pick in the 2025 WNBA draft to the Mystics in exchange for Ariel Atkins.
 The 2025 season was a difficult one for the Sky, who finished with a league-worst 10–34 record—their worst result since the franchise's inaugural season.
 They started the year 3–10 and struggled to find consistency due to injuries and player absences, including extended stretches without their top three players: Vandersloot, who played only seven games; Atkins, who missed seven games; and Reese, who sat out more than 10 games.
 At the All-Star break, the Sky stood at 7–16, with frequent lineup changes and an unsettled rotation contributing to their lack of momentum.
 The season was also marked by controversy when, in early September, Reese voiced her frustration in an interview with the Chicago Tribune, calling for major roster upgrades and hinting she may leave if the team's outlook doesn’t improve.
 The organization responded by suspending her for half a game due to "statements detrimental to the team," a move widely criticized by fans and seen as disproportionate.
 Reese, who averaged 14.7 points, 12.6 rebounds, 3.7 assists, and 1.5 steals, led the WNBA in rebounding for the second year straight and made her second All-Star appearance.
 Despite the team’s struggles, both Reese and Cardoso (13.4 points, 8.6 rebounds, 2.5 assists) showed promising individual growth, but the relationship between the front office and its players remains uncertain heading into next season.
+Reese wound up traded to the Atlanta Dream for draft picks in 2026, and the Sky followed her departure signing Skylar Diggins, Rickea Jackson, Jacy Sheldon, and DiJonai Carrington, as well as bringing back 2021 champion Azurá Stevens.